 Kerr wins again at Kingsmill in 2-hole playoff

-"Where's my dad?" she asked during the celebration on the 18th hole at Kingsmill's River Course.
+"Where's my dad?"
+Kerr said during the celebration Sunday on the 18th hole at Kingsmill's River Course.

-Her father, Michael Kerr, was on his way -- as fast as his motorized cart would take him.
+Her dad, Michael Kerr, was on his way -- as fast as his motorized cart would take him.